Aromatherapy for Dogs

 All Essential Oils Are NOT Created Equal

-The class referred to in this video is right here on this site, OILY SYMPHONY.
+The class referred to in this video can be found here OILY SYMPHONY.

 It’s important to note that not all essential oils are created equal, especially when using them with animals.
 Essential oils have gotten a bad rap in years past due to inferior quality oils used and in many cases, caused harm to companion animals.
 Most of the essential oils that you find in the health food stores are filled with synthetic ingredients afford the producer a greater yield making them more profitable.
 Essential oils are only regulated by the cosmetic industry which then allows for extreme liberty in labeling: allowing a label to state “100% organic” as long as just one ingredient in the process is organic.